 - Water aloe vera thoroughly, but infrequently.
 To discourage rot, allow the soil to dry at least 2-3 cm deep between waterings.
 Don’t let your plant sit in water.
 Water about every 3 weeks and even more sparingly during winter.
 Using a Sustee Moisture Meter stick helps to figure out how much moisture is in the soil so you don’t under or overwater.

-Aloe vera plants are succulents, so use a well-draining potting mix, such as those made for cacti and succulents.
+- Aloe vera plants are succulents, so use a well-draining potting mix suitable for cacti and succulents.
 Do not use soil.
-A good mix should contain perlite, lava rock, coarse sand, or all three.
+A good mix should contain perlite, lava rock, coarse sand or all three.
 Aloe vera plants are hardy, but a lack of proper drainage can cause rot and wilting, which is easily the most common cause of death for this plant.

 - Fertilizer is recommended throughout the growing season.

 Height of the plant - 40 cm.
 Diameter of the pot - 14 cm.
 Sustee size M.

 The height of the plant is measured from the base of the pot to the top of the plant.

 The diameter of the pot is measured at the top part of the pot.